top of page

 That average thickness is what helps me estimate bag count.

-In my case, this was about a 20 square foot area, and based on coverage rates, I figured two bags should get me about a half inch average thickness.
-I also knew I might not dump every last drop, because I’d rather stop a little short than overflow and make a bigger problem.
+In my case, this was about a 20 square foot area, and based on coverage rates, I figured two bags should get me about a 1/2" average thickness.
+I also knew I might not pour every last drop, because I’d rather stop a little short than overflow and make a bigger problem.

 This is one of those “pay attention now so you don’t pay for it later” steps.